 10.1.3 Competitors causing a collision, in the air or on the ground, will be penalised by up to 1000 competition points.

-A repeated offence will be penalized at least 1000 competition points and the competitor may be grounded for the next flight(s).
+The penalty will be doubled for each repeated offence in subsequent flights and the competitor may be grounded for the next flight(s).

 10.1.4 Envelope to envelope contact in approximate level flight will generally not be penalized.